This-is-pawan/This-is-pawan/README.md

 - 👯 I’m looking to collaborate on **Open Source Projects**

-- 💬 Ask me about  HTML, CSS** ,JavaScript, React.js
+- 💬 Ask me about  HTML , CSS , JavaScript

 - 📫 How to reach me: [pawanjalandhara2001@gmail.com](mailto:pawanjalandhara2001@gmail.com)
 - - 🌾 Besides coding, I have a passion for **Agriculture** and by getting motivated able to do coding well.